Supeee-corp/supeeecorp.sup/README.md

 ### We code!

-well we work on this :computer:, this :desktop_computer:, this :keyboard:, this :computer_mouse:, this :iphone:, this :pager:, this :movie_camera:, this :dvd:, this :vhs:, this 	:wastebasket:, this :guitar:, this :trumpet:, this :headphones:, this :control_knobs: and this 	:video_game:.
+well we work on computer, and phones and game consoles.

 well what I ment is, we upload games on [scratch](https://scratch.mit.edu/)